wavemotion-dave/A8DS/readme.txt

 Features :
 ----------
 Most things you should expect from an emulator.
+Games generally run full-speed with just a handful of exceptions.
+If you load a game and it doesn't load properly, just load it again or hit the RESET button which will re-initialize the XEGS machine.

 Missing :
 ---------